Show Menu

 Persuasive Language

-Uses emotional appeals, threats, or financial incentives to encourage action.
+Uses emotions, threats, or rewards to prompt action.

 Sense of Urgency